 7 April 2022

-You may solve this by using image optimization best practices in your regular blogging process.
+You can correct this by implementing image optimization best practices in your regular blogging work.

-Optimizing images on your WordPress website is very important.
-The following are four reasons why:
+Optimizing images on your WordPress website can offer several benefits.
+The following are some main benefits of WordPress image optimization:

 You may reduce the file size of images by compressing them.
 A compressed image file will load faster on your WordPress website, increasing its overall performance.

-The simplest approach to compress images in WordPress is to use an image compression plugin.
-These plugins usually do more than just use compression to optimize images.
+The easiest way to compress images in WordPress is to use an image compression plugin.
+Such plugins usually do more than just compress images.

 Alternatively, you may use image editing software or a free tool like TinyPNG to manually compress your huge images before submitting them to WordPress.

 Another easy way to optimize images for WordPress is to resize their pixel dimensions.
-Thankfully, this functionality is included in the WordPress core.
+Fortunately, this functionality is built into the WordPress core.

 WordPress, by default, uses four different sizes of the same image: